A woven wrap is a long piece of woven fabric used to carry an infant or small child.

 Caring for your Wrap

 Our librarians are always a great source of information on caring for carriers!
 See our blog post on carrier care.
-Just a reminder, always follow manufacturer washing instructions.
+As a reminder, always follow manufacturer washing instructions.

 Parts of a Wrap

 When we are talking about wraps there are some parts that are important to identify.

 Top edge, known as the top rail, is the part that starts nearest the infant’s neck/upper back.

 Bottom edge, known as the bottom rail, is the edge that starts under baby’s bottom and is goes from knee to knee to help form the seat.

 The middle of the wrap length-wise is usually indicated by a tag or middle marker.

 The outer edges, known as the tails, of the wrap are what are used to tie the wrap into place with a square, double, flat or slip knot.

 All wrap carries start with a basic pass, which describes the way the wrap goes across the body.
 Carries usually begin with one of these three: